Sweden Southern Sweden

 Pålsjöbaden is one of Helsingborg’s three cold bath houses.

-We are pretty crazy about Southern Sweden and have visited several cities and areas near Helsingborg.
-There really is a lot to do down here.
+We are pretty crazy about southern Sweden and have explored several cities, towns and nature areas near Helsingborg over the years.

-• Malmo is Sweden’s third largest city, and if you haven’t been there yet, we really recommend that you go to Malmö on a day trip or even to stay a few nights.
+• Malmö is Sweden’s third-largest city, and if you haven’t been there yet, we really recommend visiting Malmö on a day trip or even staying a few nights.

-• A little north of Helsingborg lies the Kullaberg nature area and the beautiful village of Mölle which we can recommend to nature lovers.
+• A little north of Helsingborg lies the Kullaberg Nature Reserve and the small coastal village Mölle, which we can recommend if you enjoy hiking, dramatic coastline views and being outdoors.

 Read everything we have written about Sweden here.